Names and Heritage:

 About this talk

-Together we will discover how historical events, occupations, places of residence, and local languages influenced the naming conventions of Ashkenazi Jewish communities.
+Together, we will discover how historical events, occupations, places of residence, and local languages influenced the naming conventions of Ashkenazi Jewish communities.

 About Evgenia

 Evgenia Kempinski is a Russian Jew born and raised in St. Petersburg.
-Her family was originally from the Pale of Settlement - Poland, Ukraine and Belorussia.
-She has been an official St. Petersburg tour guide for over 15 years and she is the founder and owner of St.Petersburg Jewish Tours - a company offering Jewish travelers a unique experience of showcasing the best of the former Soviet Union and Scandinavia from a Jewish point of view.
-She currently lives in Haifa, Israel.
+Her family was originally from the Pale of Settlement—Poland, Ukraine, and Belarus.
+She has been an official St. Petersburg tour guide for over 15 years and is the founder and owner of St. Petersburg Jewish Tours, a company offering Jewish travelers a unique experience, highlighting the best of the former Soviet Union and Scandinavia from a Jewish point of view.
+She currently lives in Spain.

 You will be asked to select one of these options: